 Season with sea salt and pepper to taste.

-Most of the guidance out there on cooking shiitakes and other gourmet mushrooms advises you to immediately add your ghee butter to the pan once the pan is at temperature, as you normally would when sautéing.
+Immediately add your ghee butter to the pan once the pan is at temperature, as you normally would when sautéing.

 With this ill-advised method, the mushrooms absorb the oil right away, forcing you to add more, which ends up being an overly chewy, oily mess.